 According to legend, whoopie pies get their name from what an Amish child would exclaim upon finding one of them in his lunch.
 At the time, the treat was customarily made with a leftover batter that used vegetable shortening rather than butter for its creation.
 The traditional flavor of whoopie pie is chocolate, but we’ve come a long way since then.
 Pumpkin whoopie pies might be my favorite, especially during the fall season when I get a craving for pumpkin spice everything.

 The Secret(s) to Our Amish Whoopie Pie Recipe

 There are two parts to making the perfect whoopie pie.
 The cake and the cream filling.
 The pumpkin cake in my recipe is made with yellow cake mix, which combines with the pumpkin puree for the ideal texture and flavor.
 For the cream filling, I don’t just use marshmallow cream, which you might find in some recipes.
 This cream filling recipe provides exactly the right consistency and yum factor you want in your pumpkin whoopie pies.

 Homemade Taste that’s Easy to Make

-All the ingredients are easy to find at your grocery store, and you probably already have many of them in your pantry.
+All the ingredients for this Amish whoopie pie recipe are easy to find at your grocery store, and you probably already have many of them in your pantry.
 Then, it’s just as easy as mixing them together.
 This is such an easy recipe.
 Just bake the batter, and add filling.
 With such minimal effort, you’ll be surprised at the homemade taste.
 You just may be able to convince your friends you picked them up on a roadside stand in Pennsylvania.